NatroxMC/Messaging/.github/CONTRIBUTING.md

-## How to contribute to the Common project
+## How to contribute to the Messaging project

 #### Did you find a bug?
 * Open a new GitHub issue if it's not already reported.